Applies to: Sophos Home Premium and Free (Windows)

 Right click SophosZap.exe > Properties > Details tab > File version

-4 - Open an Administrative command prompt and navigate to the file location of SophosZap.exe by typing cd followed by the location where the file was downloaded.
-For example
+4 - Open an Administrative command prompt (Right-click on command prompt and select "Run as administrator") and navigate to the file location of SophosZap.exe by typing cd followed by the location where the file was downloaded.

 Tip to find the path: